Humblemonk/DiceMaiden/README.md

 `!roll 3d10 d1` : Roll three ten-sided dice and drop one die.
 The lowest value will be dropped first.  **NOTE:** These dice are dropped before any dice are kept with the following `k` command.
 Order of operations is : roll dice, drop dice, keep dice

 `!roll 3d10 k2` : Roll three ten-sided dice and keep two.
 The highest value rolled will be kept.

 `!roll 4d6 r2` : Roll four six-sided dice and reroll any that are equal to or less than two.

 `!roll 6d10 t7` : Roll six ten-sided dice and any that are seven or higher are counted as a success.
 The dice in the roll are not added together for a total.
 Any die that meets or exceeds the target number is added to a total of successes.

+`!roll 5d10 t8 f1` : f# denotes a failure number that each dice must match or be beneath in order to count against successes.
+These work as a sort of negative success and are totaled together as described above.
+In the example roll, roll five ten-sided dice and each dice that is 8 or higher is a success and subtract each one.
+The total may be negative.
+If the option is given a 0 value, that is the same as not having the option at all thus a normal sum of all dice in the roll is performed instead.

 `!roll 4d10 kl3` : Roll four ten-sided dice and keep the lowest three dice rolled. **NOTE:** This modifier will only work with comments and math modifiers